-Because the receiver is a serial numbered component, it is defined as a "firearm" by Federal law and is not sold as a separate component.
+Because the receiver of the bolt-action rifles is a serial numbered component, it is defined as a "firearm" by Federal law and is not sold as a separate component.

 Parts designated by an asterisk must be factory fit.
 These parts are fit on an exchange basis only.
 We will not return the replaced parts.
 We will not return any part that is broken, malfunctioning, badly worn or has been modified.
 See "Warning - Parts Purchasers," above.